noscode/HPO_results_GADMA/README.md

 ## Comparison on datasets

 Comparison was performed for three engines: *moments*, *dadi* and *momi2*.
 There were four train datasets and six test datasets.
 Each configuration was run 128 times for each dataset.

+The results of GADMA runs are available to download as an archive from [Dropbox](https://www.dropbox.com/s/ji6khg9amoahhfg/comparison_on_datasets.zip?dl=0).
+The script to reproduce convergence plots is also available in the archive.